 This course covers all aspects of analytic trigonometry and analytic geometry in detail.
 Among these topics are the definitions and graphs of trigonometric and inverse trigonometric functions, harmonic motion, verifying trigonometric identities, law of sines and cosines, multiple trigonometric angle formulas, DeMoivre's theorem and nth roots of complex numbers, vector (addition and multiplication, and equations of the conic sections).
-Prerequisite: MATH 110 or appropriate score on the Success Assessment/Placement Test.
+Prerequisite: MATH 110 or appropriate score on the Success Assessment/ Placement Test.
 (MATH 1213 - Area II)

-MATH 141 Elements of Calculus I (3)
+MATH 141 Elements of Calculus 1 (3)

-Topics of this first course in calculus will include limits of functions and continuity, and intuitive concepts and basic properties, derivative as rate of change, basic differentiation techniques; application of differential calculus to graphing and minima-maxima problems; exponential and logarithmic functions with applications.
-Prerequisites: MATH 110 and MATH 112 with grade C or better or an appropriate score on the Success Assessment/Placement Test.
+Topics of this first course in calculus will include limits of functions and continuity, and intuitive concepts and basic properties of the following: derivative as rate of change, basic differentiation techniques; application of differential calculus to graphing and minima-maxima problems; exponential and logarithmic functions with applications.
+Prerequisites: Math 110 and Math 112 with grade C or better or an appropriate score on the Success Assessment/Placement Test.
 (MATH 1613 - Area II)